zdravkov/kendo-docs/api/wrappers/jsp/chart/categoryaxisitem.md

 ### color `String`

-Color to apply to all axis elements.
-Any valid CSS color string will work here, including hex and rgb.
+The color to apply to all axis elements.
+Accepts a valid CSS color string, including hex and rgb.
+Can be overridden by categoryAxis.labels.color and categoryAxis.line.color.
-Individual color settings for line and labels take priority.

 #### Example
     <kendo:chart-categoryAxisItem color="color">